Physical therapy in carpal tunnel syndrome

 This article is about physical therapy in carpal tunnel syndrome.

 Physical therapists and occupational therapists are involved in the assessment and intervention process with clients with carpal tunnel syndrome (CTS).
-Within the area of intervention, PTs and OTs provide education; symptom management techniques such as splinting; and modification of specific tasks, equipment and environment.
+Physical and occupational therapy professionals provide education, symptom management (such as splinting, physical agent modalities, and manual therapy), and recommendations for modifying tasks, equipment, and the environment to prevent or reduce further complications.
+Multiple evidence-based reviews and practice guidelines have been published to provide therapy providers and the public with information as to when and how conservative care for CTS by a physical or occupational therapist is appropriate.

 Assessment

 Tinel's sign and Phalen's tests can be used to assess for CTS.
 They may be administered by the physical therapist (PT) or occupational therapist (OT).
 Tinel's sign involves tapping at the volar wrist while Phalen's test involves maintaining maximum wrist flexion for 60 seconds.
 In both tests, a positive sign is indicated by numbness, tingling or pain in the thumb, index and half of the middle finger.
-The presence of positive Tinel sign, Phalen sign, Flick sign, or Upper limb neural tension test independently have weak evidence for diagnosing CTS.
+The presence of positive Tinel's sign, Phalen sign, Flick sign, or Upper limb neural tension test independently have weak evidence for diagnosing CTS.
 However, when these provocative tests are combined, they are far more reliable for diagnosing this condition.
 Following positive signs, the PT or OT may perform manual muscle testing for grip and pinch strength and assess range of motion.
+Along with all these outcome measure we can use numeric pain rating scale (NPRS) and Boston Carpal Tunnel Syndrome Questionnaire (BCTQ), which consists of two further scales (the symptom severity scale (SSS) and the functional status scale (FSS)).

 The clinician may perform a detailed step-by-step breakdown of what's involved in the activity to look at the specific tasks that could be affected by or be contributing to CTS symptoms.
 For example, the PT or OT may analyze the activity of cooking.
 They may find, for example, that repetitive lifting of heavy skillets is a contributing factor to the individual's CTS symptoms.
 They may also observe the environment in which the activity is being performed and identify risk factors and compensatory strategies.